 Provides a basic knowledge of pharmacology including the legal ethical issues, the terms and abbreviations, the involvement of governmental agencies, the role of the providers and allied health professional, reading, interpreting and documenting the medication orders; and the effects of medication and common drugs used with each body system including antineoplastics, analgesics, antipyretics, nutritional supplements, and alternative medicines and immunizations.
-Prerequisite: MATH 082 or COMPASS score of MATH 083.
+Prerequisite: placement into MATH 083.
 Required admission into the Medical Assistant program.